 If you are preparing to launch a new website or start a new internet marketing strategy, the first step is reading all of the bar rules that might apply.

 The Rules of Professional Conduct related to attorney advertising were created to ensure that all attorneys that advertise online do so in a fair and honest manner.
 In many respects, the rules track closely with the Model Rules from the American Bar Association.

-Before you redesign your law firm's website or start a new internet marketing campaign, it's important that you have a thorough understanding of applicable bar rules.
+Before redesigning your law firm's website or starting a new internet marketing campaign, it's important for Georgia lawyers to have a thorough understanding of applicable bar rules.

 If you are interested in finding an internet marketing and website design company that understands the bar rules, then contact our parent company, Internet Lava, LLC.
 Contact us for a free consultation to discuss designing a better website and internet marketing strategy.

 Georgia Ethics and Professionalism - Find more information about the Georgia Bar's rules and disciplinary actions for ethics in Georgia.
 Gain access to the ethics hotline, dsiclipinary proceedings for those who violate the rules, and the internal rules for the Review Panel.
 The Georgia Bar Association is located at:

 Georgia Rules of Professional Conduct- This link is to the Georgia Rules of Professional Conduct provides the rules and regulations that attorney must abide by in website advertisement and marketing.